Zak-OTFS ISAC with Bistatic Sensing via Semi-Blind Atomic Norm Denoising Scheme: Proof of Theorem

 \section{Proof of Theorem \ref{thm:convergence_result}}

-The proof establishes the convergence of Algorithm \ref{alg:Bistatic_ISAC} by demonstrating that the objective function decreases sufficiently across iterations and subsequently confirming that the algorithm converges to an $\varepsilon$-stationary point.
-We first leverage the properties of the inexact accelerated proximal gradient update for the channel vector and the accelerated projected gradient update for the symbol vector to derive a descent inequality.
-By summing these descent terms and exploiting the lower-boundedness of the objective function, we establish an $\mathcal{O}(1 / \sqrt{t})$ convergence rate to the set of $\varepsilon$-stationary points.
-The following lemma is useful to the proof. \begin{lemma}[\cite{Schmidt2011}] If $\mathbf{h}^{(t+1)}$ is an $\varepsilon^{(t)}$-optimal solution to the proximal problem \eqref{sec4_prob:AST_h_proximal}, then there exists a vector $\bm{\delta}^{(t)}$ such that $\|\bm{\delta}^{(t)}\|_{2} \leq \sqrt{\frac{2 \varepsilon^{(t)}}{\alpha^{(t)}}}$ and
+The proof proceeds in two steps.
+First, using the properties of the inexact accelerated proximal-gradient update for the channel vector and the accelerated projected-gradient update for the symbol vector, we derive a sufficient-descent inequality for each iteration.
+Second, by summing these inequalities and invoking the lower-boundedness of the objective function, we bound the accumulated stationarity residuals and establish sublinear convergence to an $\varepsilon$-stationary point.
+The following lemma provides a key ingredient for this analysis.